Embark on a Nordic rail adventure of a lifetime to visit the best Norway and Sweden has to offer.

 Day 11 - The Rauma Railroad

 A spectacular journey through the magnificent, contrasting landscapes of Norway aboard the 71-mile Rauma Railroad lies ahead today.
 We follow the course of the emerald-colored River Rauma for much of the journey; the tracks following the river as it winds around the hillsides and below jagged mountain peaks.
 As we climb over rounded mountain plateaus, impressive vistas across unspoiled national parklands stretch into the distance.
 As we disembark the train, a motorcoach takes us to Geiranger for a two-night stay at the Union Hotel Geiranger.
 This hotel stands at the head of the Geirangerfjord, one of Norway's most spectacular sites.
 Overnight Geiranger.
 (B, D)

 Day 12 - Geirangerfjord Boat Cruise

 We are surrounded by the beautiful scenery of the spectacular Geirangerfjord as we cruise through the serene, deep water.
 Looking up, the steep sides of the fjord seem to tower over the boat.
 In the sunshine, this UNESCO World Heritage site is alive with color and contrasts - the lush greens of the trees clinging to the rock contrasting with the deep blue water and the brilliant white of the snow-capped peaks in the distance.
 When it rains, countless waterfalls appear from nowhere, flowing majestically and crashing down into the water below.
 After our cruise, enjoy a scenic drive from Hellesylt to Geiranger, passing Hornindalsvatnet Lake and Stryn.
 Overnight Geiranger.
 (B)

 Day 13 - Through the Fjords to Flåm

 We leave Geiranger by coach this morning and continue our scenic voyage through Norway's incredible fjord country en route to Flåm.
 We travel through valleys hemmed in by lofty mountains and along steep-sided fjords, every bend in the road offering a new and interesting perspective.
+We stop in Kaupanger to visit the town's stave church.
+Built in the 12th-century, this wooden church is famous for its 22 staves--the most in any stave church--and is a Norwegian Cultural Heritage Site.
 As we reach Flåm at the head of the Aurlandsfjord, enjoy spectacular views and rural serenity of the Fretheim Hotel.
 Overnight Flåm.
 (B, D)

 Day 14 - The Flåm Railroad to Bergen